 Quick Overview – How Fulfillment by Amazon Works

-Nonetheless many FBA business owners can find scaling beyond the small thousands per month in revenue so in this article I’ll cover the top five ways I think you can help grow an FBA business into the five, six and seven figures.
+Nonetheless many FBA business owners can find scaling beyond the small thousands per month in revenue so in this article I’ll cover the top five ways I think you can help grow an Amazon business into the five, six and seven figures.

 1. Know Your Numbers

-FBA business owners should wherever possible use Amazon’s provided Revenue Calculator to determine if selling specific products via Amazon is cost effective after fees and expenses are accounted for.
+FBA sellers should wherever possible use Amazon’s provided Revenue Calculator to determine if selling specific products via Amazon is cost effective after fees and expenses are accounted for.
 One very important metric to know is your adjusted gross margin.
 The typical adjusted gross margin for an FBA business is 15-20%.

 Also, track anything you can and record everything from day 1.
 Many businesses make the mistake of skimping on the amount of data they are keeping track of and analyzing.
 It is very important now as the business grows and in the future, when you might plan on selling your FBA business.